 - Seamless resistance transition: There are no buttons to be pushed or knobs to be turned to change the resistance.
 The only thing you have to do is pedal harder and the resistance will go up.
 Also, you’ll never be in a situation where you wish there was a resistance setting in between the two settings you’ve got because the resistance always matches the energy you put in.

 - Perfect for interval training: The high resistance in combination with the fact that changing resistance is super easy, makes a fan bike very well suited for interval training.
 Any type of interval training is possible but high intensity interval training is amazing on an air bike.
 While new research suggests that HIIT isn’t actually much more effective for burning calories, it’s still a great type of workout for its cardiovascular benefits.
+If you want to do HIIT, make sure to get a good timer as well.

 - Low maintenance: Unlike a treadmill or elliptical trainer a fan bike doesn’t need a lot of maintenance.
 Cleaning the fan blade and tightening/lubricating the chain is enough.